Laser Cutting Cost Center

 Setup Time Estimator

-Estimate setup and changeover time based on programming, loading, machine prep, inspection, and batch size.
+Estimate setup and changeover time based on programming, loading, machine preparation, inspection, and batch size.
+Highlights when setup dominates small-batch work and is best for high-mix or changeover-heavy environments.

 Piercing Time & Cost Estimator